Downtown Train

-"Downtown Train" is a song by Tom Waits released on his album Rain Dogs in 1985.
+"Downtown Train" is a song by American singer-songwriter Tom Waits released on his ninth studio album Rain Dogs in 1985.
 The promo video, which was directed by Jean-Baptiste Mondino and produced by Andrea Ambandos, was filmed in black and white and features a cameo appearance by boxer Jake LaMotta.
 Several musical artists have charted with their covers of "Downtown Train", including Rod Stewart, Patty Smyth, and Bob Seger.

+Reviewing "Downtown Train" for Music Week, Jerry Smith called it an "effective" single.